rosafilgueira/DARE_SEISMO/specfem3d/docker/README.md

 docker stack deploy -c docker-compose.yml specfem3d
 ```

-Run `./create_hostfile.sh` to discover the currently running containers and
+Run `./create_hostfile.sh` to discover the currently running MPI containers and
-write the container IDs into a hostfile.
+write their IDs into a hostfile.
 The hostfile is transferred to
 the MPI head node.
 For example:

 ```